based on Reviews

 • Inhibition of magnesium absorption by tetracyclines and antacids

-magnesium deficiency symptoms (Source: Internists’ Congress 2008, Wiesbaden):
+Magnesium deficiency symptoms (Source: Internists’ Congress 2008, Wiesbaden):

 • Neuromuscular hyperexcitability (muscle cramps up to tetany, headache)